Text Copied

 Database Configuration

 Device Information (Device IDs and Subscriptions) and MQTT Payload (Published/Received messages) are stored by the broker in one of the relational databases, by default.
-The relational databases supported by the Broker are: SQLite, MySQL, MSSQL and PostgreSQL.
+The relational databases supported by the Broker are: SQLite, MySQL, MSSQL & PostgreSQL.
 The UI uses this database.

 However, if the data needs to be stored in some other database, outside the Broker, then it can be configured too.